DarshanS3792/azuredevopslabs/labs/vstsextend/php/readme.md

 ## Exercise 2: Deploying the application

-**PHP** is an interpreted language, so we don't have to compile the code.
-Instead we will create an archive file which will be deployed to the Azure App Service.
+**PHP** is an interpreted language, so you don't have to compile the code.
+Instead you will create an archive file which will be deployed to the Azure App Service.

 Let's make a code change to trigger a CI-CD pipeline to build and deploy the application.